vidyalankarpc/vidyalankarpc.github.io/README.md

 To get involved, contact on vidyalankarprogrammingclub@gmail.com

-PS :-  We are also looking for help to build the new webpage for this club, please contact on vidyalankarprogrammingclub@gmail.com
+PS :-  We are also looking for help to build the new webpage and a logo for this club, please contact on vidyalankarprogrammingclub@gmail.com